fluffos/fluffos/docs/build.md

 $ make install
 ```

-Check the result file to make sure it is an static file.
+Check the result file to make sure it is a static file.

 ```shell
 $ ldd bin/driver